Why do most blogs fail? Here are 7 reasons my first blog tanked

 • In a job interview, my future manager told me she had read the blog posts I had put online and was impressed.

 • Several clients found me through my website — one an accessibility software tool, the other a local tour company.
+So, it’s worth remembering that even a small amount of traffic can still matter.
+A blog can help build your brand.

 If you’re curious about the world of travel blogging, you might be interested in reading some of my posts on how I publish content on Squarespace: